top of page

 4. Credit Card and Loan Accounts

-Review your credit lines, equipment loans, or vehicle financing.
+Review your credit lines, equipment loans, vehicle financing, and other balance sheet accounts to ensure comprehensive financial oversight.

 • Match monthly statements with your books